What Is Form I-9?

 2. Verify the Employee’s Documents

 Section 2 asks you or an authorized representative to examine your new employee’s identity and work authorization documents.
-You’ll list the documents reviewed, along with the issuing authority and expiration date.
+List the documents you reviewed, along with the issuing authority and expiration date for each one.
+Acceptable documentation includes one item from List A or one document from List B and C. If the documentation appears genuine, relates to the worker, and is not expired, you can accept it.

 Using an e-verification tool streamlines the documentation review process.
 It’s especially useful if you plan on hiring remote workers.